 Lesson Plan - Get It!

 Shhh .....
 Here's a little secret ...
 We have superheroes all around us!
-One could be your neighbor, your teacher, or even ...... your own parents!
+One could be your neighbor, teacher, or even ...... your parents!

 They all go by the same name — they are called volunteers!
-Your superhero power is the power to care and the power to create the change in the world that you want to see!
+Your superhero power is the power to care and create the change in the world you want to see!
 You can be the ONE — the one who cares enough to help!

 - What do you care enough about to help change in the world?